High-precision measurement of the W boson mass with the CMS experiment: Methods

 For the momentum resolution, the relative agreement between the measured and simulated samples, especially in the tails of the momentum response distribution, is affected by a different pixel hits efficiency after the tighter quality requirements imposed in the CVH fit.
 To account for this, a systematic uncertainty is evaluated by reweighting the simulated pixel hit multiplicity distribution to match data differentially in \etamu and taking the full difference as an uncertainty.
 Since the nominal resolution corrections are also affected by this issue, we assign a systematic uncertainty to cover the residual disagreement.
 This uncertainty is expressed in terms of the statistical uncertainty of the resolution correction parameters, which are scaled by a factor of 10 to cover the observed differences.
 Because the statistical uncertainty in the resolution correction is small, and because the \mw measurement is not sensitive to small changes in the resolution, these scaled resolution uncertainties only contribute 1.4\MeV to the uncertainty in \mw.

-The uncertainties in \ptmu from the momentum scale and resolution calibrations are several orders of magnitude smaller than the \ptmu bin width of our likelihood function.
-If the uncertainty in the \etaptqmu distribution is evaluated directly from event-level variations of \ptmu, significant fluctuations are introduced into the uncertainty templates due to the low probability of bin migration.
-To avoid introducing these statistical fluctuations into the nuisance parameters of the likelihood, the scale and resolution uncertainties are propagated as event weights that exploit the momentum response distributions in the simulation to estimate the relative contributions of an event across bins of the distribution.
-The resulting scale and resolution uncertainties have also been validated by applying the difference in scale between the \jmm and \zmm events to the \PW boson simulation to build a biased prediction that is tested as pseudo-data in the fit.
-The resulting shift in \mw from this procedure is covered by the corresponding calibration uncertainties.
+The uncertainties in \ptmu from the momentum scale and resolution calibrations are several orders of magnitude smaller than the 1\GeV \ptmu bin width of our likelihood function.
+If the impact of the \ptmu variation is evaluated using event-level shifts in \ptmu, the \etaptqmu template shapes are determined only by events where the varied \ptmu is assigned to a different histogram bin than its nominal value.
+The probability of such bin migration depends on the relative size of the \ptmu shift compared to the bin width, which is $\mathcal{O}(10^{-4})$ for a typical selected muon.
+As a result, the effective number of events contributing to the template shapes is very small, which leads to large statistical fluctuations in the uncertainty templates.
+To avoid this issue, the variations are evaluated by reweighting events in terms of the muon momentum response distribution, resulting in smooth variation templates.
 The breakdown of muon momentum calibration uncertainties is shown in Table~\ref{tab:calunc}.
 The total contribution of the muon momentum calibration to the \mw uncertainty is 4.8\MeV.
-Figure~\ref{fig:mll} shows the \zmm dimuon mass distributions after correcting the muon momentum scale by the calibration parameters extracted from fits to the \JPsi events.
+This uncertainty has been validated by applying the difference in scale between the \jmm and \zmm events to the \PW boson simulation to build a biased prediction that is tested as pseudo-data in the fit.
+The resulting shift in \mw from this procedure is covered by the corresponding calibration uncertainties. \insupp{Figure~1 in the \suppmat}{Figure~\ref{fig:mll}} shows the \zmm dimuon mass distributions after correcting the muon momentum scale by the calibration parameters extracted from fits to the \JPsi events.